ingenarel/video_essays/neovim/8/script.md

 each plugin that nvim-web-devicon is a dependency of.

-Because we're doing a file based modular setup, we can just put nvim-web-devicon's config in a single file, that returns the table, and then just require the file in as dependencies of each plugin that nvim-web-devicon is a dependency of.
+Because we're doing a file based modular setup, we can just put nvim-web-devicon's config in a single file, that returns the table, and then just require the file as dependencies of each plugin that nvim-web-devicon is a dependency of.

 Now you've learned the basics and philosophy of file based modularization, let's talk about how I would modularize my own config:

-There should be a separate configs directory, which hosts your own config unrelated to plugins and/or extra stuff, which could work in a clean Neovim setup.
+There should be a separate configs directory, which hosts your own config unrelated to plugins and/or extra stuff, which would work in a clean Neovim setup.
 Now you could surely put some plugin related code in here if you really have to, but I try to keep that to a minimum as much as I can.
-Makes stuff really easily debuggable
+Makes stuff easily debuggable

 Now in that directory, I have an init.lua which just has my vim options changes, and then requires the other files from that dir, now for the sake of modularity, I could've made the "vim options change part" thing a separate file, but at times if you wish you can just break the modular philosophy, in the end it depends on how you feel, as you can see from this example.

-I also have a `keybinds` directory inside the config module, and an init.lua file and other file(s) inside of it
+I also have a `keybinds` directory inside the configs module, and an init.lua file and other file(s) inside of it

 Now in the root lua dir, we also have a plugins dir, which in turn just for now, should have an init.lua file, and maybe just a few other file(s)